 - NS – An authoritative name server

-- PTR – Record contains the name of a node in the DNS namespace.
+- PTR – Record has the name of a node in the DNS namespace.

-- SRC – Record contains information about a server
+- SRC – Record has information about a server

 - TXT – Record contains arbitrary text